My M38A1 CDN3 Jeep 71-09062

 71-09062 view from rear, in the field, probably at CFB Wainwright, Alberta. - LCol Gord Chisholm photo

-My Jeep, 71-09062 view from rear, in the field with the Canadian Army, probably at CFB Wainwright, Alberta. – LCol Gord Chisholm photo.
+My Jeep, 71-09062 viewed from rear, in the field with the Canadian Army, probably at CFB Wainwright, Alberta. circa 1977-1979 – LCol Gord Chisholm photo.

-This 1971 M38A1 CDN3 was built by Jeep Corporation, Toledo, Ohio, and is among the very last military M38A1 family of Jeeps built in North America.
+My 1971 M38A1 CDN3 was built by Jeep Corporation, Toledo, Ohio, and is among the very last military M38A1 family of Jeeps built in North America.
 This M38A1 CDN3 was delivered in June 1971 and was assigned Canadian Forces Registration number 71-09062.
 The last five digits appeared on the CANADA licence plate as seen in the historic in-service photo above.

 A brief explanation of “M38A1” models.
 There are subtle differences between the models.
 In service many were adapted for different roles such as ambulance, line laying, radio, helicopter starting, anti-tank, reconnaissance, VIP transport etc.